TRANSFORMING BASE SUBSTANCES INTO GOLD

 3. hardness: contributes to scale in the cooling tower and on heat exchangers

-4. iron: when combined with phosphate, iron can foul equipment
+4. iron: when combined with phosphate, iron can foul equipment.
+Also levels of iron in the water indicate if there is low or high corrosion rates.

 5. organic matter: promotes microorganism growth, which can lead to fouling, corrosion, and other system issues such as foaming.
 It can also lead to fouling of other equipment treating the blow-down water such as Reverse Osmosis skids.

-7. sulfates: like chlorides, can be extremely corrosive to metals and can form scales such as BaSO4 and CaSO4.
-In an acidic environment, H2S can form which is also corrosive.
+7. sulphates: like chlorides, can be extremely corrosive to metals and can form scales such as BaSO4 and CaSO4.
+In an acidic environment, or in cased of SRB’s, H2S can form which is also corrosive.

 8. total dissolved solids (TDS): contribute to scaling, foaming, and/or corrosion